 TeleBT

-TeleBT provides the equivalent of a TeleDongle, with the addition of Bluetooth as an alternative to USB for connection to the ground station computer.
+TeleBT provides the equivalent of a TeleDongle, with both USB and Bluetooth for connection to the ground station computer or mobile device.

 The RF filter components are set for use in the vicinity of 435 Mhz.

-For the latest TeleBT firmware and related software, please visit the AltOS page on this site.
+For the latest TeleBT firmware and related software, please visit the AltOS and AltosDroid pages on this site.
+There is also a compatible iOS application available for sale from our friends at Iron Sheep Productions.

 Features